Current Community Organizers

 • The Meetup posts your community Code of Conduct in the About tab of the Meetup page to become and stay eligible for the PSF Meetup Pro network.

-Please .
-In order to access the form, you may first have to create a free account on the website.
+Please submit a grant request from the PSF.
+In order to access the form, you may first have to create a free account on the psfmember.org website.
 Please send questions to grants@pyfound.org.